mbsa-tud/tsad_platform/README.md

 #### outputsLabels
 **- mandatory -**
-If your anomaly detection method doesn't output anomaly scores, but binary labes for each observation of the time series, set this field to `true` to bypass all thresholding methods.
+If your anomaly detection method doesn't output anomaly scores, but binary labes for each observation of the time series (0 = normal, 1 = anomaly), set this field to `true` to bypass all thresholding methods.
 Otherwise it must be set to `false`.

 #### useSubsequences
 **- optional -**